 If managers have concerns about employee job performance, or behavioral conduct, they may engage in the corrective disciplinary process.
 When considering disciplinary action, managers should focus on job duties and the employee’s ability to perform satisfactorily.
 Critical factors include reviews of previous counseling with the employee, actions in similar cases, similarly situated employees, and mitigating circumstances.

-When this has been unsuccessful, use the resources below to take action and please consult your UVA HR Employee Relations Representative.
+When this has been unsuccessful, use the resources below to take action and please consult your Employee Relations Consultant.

 Medical Center Managers: Guidelines for Staff Requests for Reassignment